Kodaikanal International School: Student Council (StudCo)

 The Student Council (StudCo) is a group of students representative of the high-school student body (grades 9–12).
 StudCo meets weekly to discuss school issues, rules, and student concerns.
 Any student is free to request that StudCo focus on a certain issue.
 Representatives of StudCo from each grade address each of the four high-school grades individually every Monday at an evening meeting.
 The members of StudCo are elected democratically by the student body and stand as representatives of the entire student population.

 Middle-school Council (MidCo)

 The Middle-school Council (MidCo) is a group of students representative of the middle-school student body (grades 6–8).
 MidCo meets weekly to discuss school issues, rules, and student concerns.
 Any student is free to request that MidCo focus on a certain issue.

 Financial aid

 Financial aid is provided to scholarship students.

 Campus facilities

 KIS is divided into two academic campuses: The Highclerc Campus for its high school (grades 9–12) and Ganga Campus for its elementary school (grades P-5) and middle school (grades 6–8).
 KIS also incorporates a Wilderness Camp, which offers outdoor education programs for students.
-It located in the forest two hours away from Kodaikanal, near the village of Poondi.
+It is located in the forest two hours away from Kodaikanal, near the village of Poondi.
 Highclerc Campus overlooks the large Kodaikanal Lake and the rest of the town of Kodaikanal.